-(Bottom 30% at a minimum): face-to-face and/or virtual coaching support; access to formula grants; professional learning with priority access to MDE Professional Development Services.
-The percentage of schools receiving coaching support may be impacted and modified based on availability of personnel.
+(Bottom 30% at a minimum): face-to-face and/or virtual coaching support; access to formula grants; professional learning with priority access to MDE Professional Development Services. \The percentage of schools receiving coaching support may be impacted and modified based on availability of personnel.

-• an increase in the accountability letter grade that crosses over the midpoint of the letter grade.
+- an increase in the accountability letter grade; OR - an increase in the accountability letter grade that crosses over the midpoint of the letter grade.
 (For example, bottom half of "F" to top half of "F")